taktwerk/tw-guider/README.md

 5. File src/app/app.module.ts
 - add to providers `FeedbackService`

-- npm install
+SENTRY:
-- ionic cordova plugin add https://github.com/moust/cordova-plugin-videoplayer.git
+- add to environment sentryDsn: '{SENTRY_DSN}'
-- npm install @ionic-native/video-player
+- If you want to skip the automatic release version and set the release completely for yourself.
+You have to add this env var to disable it e.g.:
-- ionic cordova prepare android
+    - SENTRY_SKIP_AUTO_RELEASE=true ionic cordova run android -l
-- cp local.properties platforms/android/local.properties